One ticket in Illinois won the second-largest Mega Millions jackpot of nearly $1.34 billion - KESQ

 The Speedway convenience store in Des Plaines will receive $500,000 for selling the winning ticket, Mays said.

-The jackpot winner has a year from the drawing to claim the prize, Mays said.
+The ticket holder has a year from the drawing to claim the prize, and can choose to withhold his or her name from the public, Mays said.
+In Illinois, winners of more than $250,000 can ask the lottery to keep their name and hometown confidential.

 The largest ever Mega Millions jackpot of $1.537 billion was won by a single ticket sold in South Carolina in 2018.
 That’s the second-largest jackpot for any US lottery game, and it’s the world’s largest lottery prize won by just one ticket, according to Mega Millions.